 DTS:X is also more flexible when it comes to the number of "objects" a sound engineer can place virtually in a scene.
 While DTS allows for virtually unlimited objects, Atmos limits the objects in a scene to 128.

 So is DTS:X better than Dolby Atmos?
 Maybe.
 But Dolby Atmos has a bigger marketing machine behind it, so a lot of folks may never know.
-Read up on DTS:X in our article, What is DTS:X?

 While it’s possible to find plenty of Dolby Atmos demo videos on YouTube, they won’t play properly.
 YouTube doesn’t have support for Dolby Atmos yet.